 The light levels in the classrooms at St. Monica's was very poor quality.
 Many existing light fittings were over 30 years old and had inefficient fluorescent technology.

 The emergency lighting was also below required standards and needed to be upgraded.

 St. Monica's had no budget for wholesale lighting replacement, and their maintenance and energy costs were rising.

-St. Monica’s turned to INECO Energy for help with their lighting situation, as a result of our reputation for helping schools to become greener.
-We have significant experience working with schools of all sizes to upgrade their lighting at no cost to the school using a number of approved funding and financing models.
+St. Monica’s turned to Ineco Energy for help with their lighting situation, as a result of our reputation for helping schools to become greener.
+We have significant experience working with schools of all sizes to upgrade lighting at no cost to the school, thanks to a number of approved funding and financing models.
 Not only does this enable schools to save energy and reduce their bills, it also provides a brighter learning environment for pupils.

 St Monica’s Primary School had no upfront cost.
 Ineco Energy’s unique approach to survey and design means energy savings are maximised throughout; consequently the business case satisfied all Government finance criteria.
-The cost of the project will be repaid through the generated energy savings.
+Project costs are repaid using energy savings, so the ongoing financing is no burden to the school.
 Maintenance savings were not included within the business case and therefore St. Monica’s will realise more savings from day one as the cost of light bulbs and replacement can be reallocated.

 The new lighting at St. Monica’s has improved safety, delivered an enhanced learning environment for pupils and staff with brighter lighting, improved their environmental credentials, and reduced energy and maintenance bills.